 For me college was a time of tremendous spiritual growth.
 I started my freshmen year running from God's plan for me and ended it surrendered to that fact God has something completely different in mind.
 Through serving in my local church as a college student I was able to explore, discover and develop my gifts and passions.
 Using John 15:16a God confirmed for me that my calling would somehow involve mobilizing students to do missions.
 There are so many opportunities and college is absolutely the best time to go!
 Hint.
 Hint.

 Let's see...
 What else should you know about me?
 I have a dog named Gypsy.
 I collect elephants from around the world from my travels and those of our student missionaries.
 I think Mexican food is always better with a Dr. Pepper, and I often create awkward moments...sometimes on purpose.

 Jesus has given us the command to go and share the Gospel to the ends of the earth.
 College was a turning point in my walk with Christ.
 I became a Christian at a young age, but it wasn’t until college that I saw the urgency in sharing that with more than just my immediate community.
 Coming to UA and being involved at the BCM helped open my eyes to a personal responsibility in sharing Christ with the world.
-This also made me realize how much I enjoy learning about other cultures.
+This also made me realize how much I enjoy learning about other cultures and expanding my worldview.